arjun9218/conde-nast-option1/README.md

 ## How to run tests

 ### To run tests with cypress test runner
-Once the server is started, open another terminal or git bash and navigate to `test-automation` folder.
+Start the server by following above guidelines, open another terminal or git bash and navigate to `test-automation` folder.

 Run `npm install`
 Then run `npm test`